Skip Navigation and Go To Content

 The University of Texas Health Science Center at Houston (“University”) strives to create a research climate that promotes faithful adherence to high ethical standards in the conduct of research.
 Research misconduct is an offense that damages not only the reputations of those involved and the University but also the reputation of the entire academic community.

 This policy applies to all individuals at the University who are engaged in research.
-This includes any person paid by, under the control of, or affiliated with the University, such as scientists, trainees, technicians and other staff members, students, fellows, residents, visiting scientists and guest researchers at the University.
+This includes any person paid by, under the control of, or affiliated with the University, such as scientists, trainees, technicians and other staff members, students, fellows, residents, visiting scholars, and guest researchers at the University.

 To maintain the integrity of research projects, every person engaged in research must keep adequate records of all experimental protocols, data, and findings for the time period required by the University’s Records Retention Schedule or the funding agency, whichever is longer.